 - Faulty Equipment – Sometimes, maintenance teams do everything right.
 Still, manufacturers may sell faulty parts.
 When a bad part leads to a dangerous accident, manufacturers can (and should) be held accountable for injuries incurred by truck drivers and passengers in other vehicles.

 A number of parties may be held responsible for a commercial truck accident, including drivers, truck owners, maintenance teams, manufacturers, and those who employ and train drivers.
-Your Atlanta truck accident lawyer can help you determine who to name as a defendant in your personal injury lawsuit.
+Your Atlanta truck accident attorney can help you determine who to name as a defendant in your personal injury lawsuit.
 You may choose to name more than one party, depending on the cause of your accident.

 Examples of Commercial Vehicles